adr1enbe4udou1n/blog/content/posts/14-a-beautiful-gitops-day-4/index.md

 ---

 {{< lead >}}
-Be free from AWS/Azure/GCP by building a production grade On-Premise Kubernetes cluster on cheap VPS provider, fully GitOps managed, and with complete CI/CD tools 🎉
+Use GitOps workflow for building a production grade on-premise Kubernetes cluster on cheap VPS provider, with complete CI/CD 🎉
 {{< /lead >}}

 This is the **Part IV** of more global topic tutorial.
 [Back to guide summary]({{< ref "/posts/10-a-beautiful-gitops-day" >}}) for intro.